getnamingo/registry/INSTALL.md

 ### Use in RDE deposit generation:

-Please send the exported `mypublickey.asc` to your RDE provider, and also place the path to `myprivatekey.asc` in the escrow.php system as required.
+Please send the exported `publickey.asc` to your RDE provider, and also place the path to `privatekey.asc` in the escrow.php system as required.